Goo Goo Gai Pan: Plot

 As they are about to leave for Springfield, Wu angrily arrives and takes Ling away, stating that Homer and Selma are not married.
 As the Simpsons try to console her, Lisa plots with them to get the baby back.
 At the nursery, they dress and spray-paint Homer to look like a cross-legged golden Buddha statue.
 According to the customs of feng shui, the Buddha statue must be taken indoors, so Chinese guards drag him into the nursery (by his nose with a hook).
 When the guards leave, Homer goes inside the nursery and grabs Ling.

 The Simpsons, Selma and Ling pass through Tiananmen Square, a place where, according to the marker shown in the episode, "nothing happened" in 1989.
 Wu, in a Type 59 Tank, confronts them and demands the baby back in a way similar to the tanks confronting the Tank Man.
 After an impassioned speech from Selma and Homer, Wu then agrees to allow Selma to adopt Ling as a single parent—her leniency stemming from the fact that when she herself was just a baby, her father choked to death on a Ping-Pong ball the day before the Heimlich maneuver was invented, and her mother had ultimately raised her as a single parent.
 Wu also stops Homer from smuggling a panda cub in his luggage.

-Selma and her new daughter, Ling, and the Simpsons depart China by junk except for Bart, who is replaced by a Chinese child spy masquerading as him to deceive Homer.
-The episode ends with three dragons flying in the sky and singing while playing an erhu.
+Selma and her new daughter, Ling, and the Simpsons depart China by junk along with the Chinese child spy masquerading as Bart to deceive Homer (while the real Bart is sat at the front of the junk).
+The episode ends with three chinese dragons flying in the sky and singing while playing an erhu.

-During the credits, David Silverman shows the viewers how to draw Bart.
+Production

+Lucy Liu guest starred as Madam Wu, and actor Robert Wagner appeared as himself.

+Reception

+Viewing figures

+The episode earned a 3.7 rating and was watched by 10.28 million viewers, which was the 45th most-watched show that week.